wncc/TSS-2021/Python & its Applications/Week-1/README.md

 You can visit [this notebook](https://github.com/Karrthik-Arya/TSS-2021/blob/main/Python%20%26%20its%20Applications/Week-1/Classes.ipynb) to learn about classes and objects.
 You can also go through [this video](https://www.youtube.com/watch?v=jQiUOV15IRI&list=PLzMcBGfZo4-l1MqB1zoYfqzlj_HH-ZzXt&index=2).

+By the end of this week you should  be familiar with basics of python.
+You should have a good enough idea about concepts like data types, loops, opertors, iterators, functions, modules and packages, classes in python.
+Do go through the the assignment after finishing the reading material.
+It will give you a chance to apply these concepts and practice your skills.
+Next week we will learn to use python in the field of data analysis.

 ## Assignment